 For the Lord hath called thee As a woman forsaken And grieved in spirit, And a wife of youth, When thou wast refused, Saith thy God.

-For a small moment have I forsaken thee; But with great mercies will I gather thee.
+For a small moment have I forsaken thee; But with great mercies will I gather thes.

-In a little wrath I hid my face from thee, For a moment; But with everlasting kindness, Will I have mercy on thee, the shame of thy youth, Saith the Lord, thy Redeemer."
+In a little wrath I hid my face from thee.
+For a moment; But with everlasting kindness.

+Will I have mercy on thee.

+Saith the Lord, thy Redsemer."